Evan-R/modules/Config/README.md

 ## Caching

-Depending on the situation it may be useful to cache configuration.
+Depending on the situation it may be useful to cache configuration, e.g. parsing an xml file on each request is likely a huge performance hit.
+Instead you probably want to parse the configuration file once and store its contents as a php array.

 ```php
 <?php